Skip to content

 Expert Analysis

-Westinghouse and Predator occupy very different positions in the portable generator market, and the scoring data reflects a wide gap between the two brands.
-Westinghouse earns an average overall score of 7.0 out of 10, while Predator trails significantly at 3.3.
-This disparity extends across every measured category, including value (6.9 vs 1.9), build quality (5.5 vs 1.9), practical features (6.1 vs 4.0), and feature set (6.5 vs 3.2).
+Westinghouse and Predator occupy very different positions in the portable generator market.
+Westinghouse earns an average overall score of 7.0 out of 10 across 53 scored models, while Predator manages only 3.2 out of 10 across 24 scored units.
+The gap is consistent across every measured category, including value (7.0 vs 1.9), build quality (5.5 vs 1.9), practical features (6.1 vs 4.0), and feature set (6.5 vs 3.2).
 Westinghouse also holds a Tier A reliability rating with a score of 95 out of 100, compared to Predator's Tier C rating at 60 out of 100.

 Key Differences